Fox-ML-infrastructure/FoxML_Core/COMMERCIAL_LICENSE.md

 **Open-Source Use Unaffected.**

 Non-commercial use of the Software remains available under the AGPL-3.0 license.
 This Commercial License does not limit or restrict rights granted under AGPL-3.0 for qualifying non-commercial academic or personal research use.

 **IMPORTANT — Open Source Contribution Does Not Exempt Commercial Use:**
 Contributing code, fixes, or improvements to the open-source version of the Software does not exempt Licensee from the requirement to obtain a commercial license for any commercial use.
 Contributing to open source is separate from and does not affect commercial licensing requirements.
 Any commercial use (as defined in Section 1) requires a commercial license regardless of whether Licensee has contributed to the open-source version.

-**IMPORTANT — Open Source Contribution Does Not Exempt Commercial Use:**
-Contributing code, fixes, or improvements to the open-source version of the Software does not exempt Licensee from the requirement to obtain a commercial license for any commercial use.
-Contributing to open source is separate from and does not affect commercial licensing requirements.
-Any commercial use (as defined in Section 1) requires a commercial license regardless of whether Licensee has contributed to the open-source version.